 The Honoured of the Chapter Sprue, which looks the same as above, is just red in the leak.

 And they’re all molded in bright red plastic, giving this box its signature Dawn of War look.
-Normally, that Honored of the Chapter sprue from Indomitus alone runs $168 on GW’s website.
+Normally, the Honored of the Chapter sprue from Indomitus alone runs $168 on GW’s website.

-So, if this box lands in the $35–$50 range like the Space Marine Adventures sets, it’s going to be a serious deal.
+So, even at the $50 price point at Target, like the Space Marine Adventures sets, it’s going to be a serious deal.

-This all started as a suspicious, microwave-quality leak, but it actually got its official reveal back on May 22 at Skullz; so while we weren’t crazy to question those blurry photos, the game’s existence is now confirmed.
+This all started as a suspicious, microwave-quality leak, but it actually got its official reveal back on May 22 at Skullz.
+So while we weren’t crazy to question those blurry photos, the leak also contained the new Chaos Knight kit, which all turned out to be 100% accurate!

-From the looks of it, this has already hit Target stores.
-We do have a product link for Barnes and Nobles but it doesn’t look like it’s actually filled out quite yet and of course eBay doing what eBay does already has it up for double the price so you’ve got options out there but the best might be to just wait for it to come back in stock at Target or to actually come into stock at Barnes and Noble.
+The game was initially available at Target stores, and we also have a product link for Barnes and Noble.
+Of course, eBay doing what eBay does already has it up for double the price, so you’ve got options out there, but the best might be to just wait for it to restock at Target or score it in person at Barnes and Noble.

 Store Product Links: